 Proud parents Linda and Mark with sons, Luke and Theo at Theo’s high school graduation

 Linda resides in Berkeley Heights with her husband of 30 years, Mark, a music teacher in the Warren Township Public Schools.
-They have two sons: Theo, a senior at Northwestern University (and a four-year manager of the record-setting men’s basketball team); and Luke, a sophomore at the University of Southern California (where he plays trumpet in the renowned Spirit of Troy Marching Band).
+They have two sons: Theo, a recent graduate of Northwestern University (and a four-year manager of the record-setting men’s basketball team); and Luke, a junior at the University of Southern California (where he plays trumpet in the renowned Spirit of Troy Marching Band).
 Both of her sons graduated from public schools in New Jersey.
 Linda graduated cum laude from the University of Rochester where she earned a Bachelor of Arts degree in Political Science/Community Health and a Master of Science degree in Health Policy Analysis.

 Copyright 2017 Linda Weber for Congress | All Rights Reserved